juhalehtonen/moccai/README.md

 # MoccAI

 A simple machine learning demo to detect coffee in a Moccamaster brand coffee makers (which we just happen to have in our office at Evermade).
+Technically shouldn't even matter which coffee maker you use, but I was a goof and trained the model with just Moccamaster images :-)

 ## Usage